-To understand the automatic fan speed control loop, it is strongly recommended to use the ADT7473/ADT7473-1 evaluation board and software while reading this section.
+To more efficiently understand the automatic fan speed control loop, it is strongly recommended using the ADT7473 evaluation board and software while reading this section.

 This section provides the system designer with an understanding of the automatic fan control loop, and provides step-by-step guidance on effectively evaluating and selecting critical system parameters.
-To optimize the system characteristics, the designer needs to consider the system configuration, including the number of fans, where they are located, and what temperatures are measured in the particular system.
+To optimize the system characteristics, the designer needs to consider the system configuration, including the number of fans, where they are located, and what temperatures are being measured in the particular system.